CalvinChaparro/Chaparro_Calvin_LMS/Readme.txt

 For the Module 9 submission, I updated all classes to now pull from a database instead of a .txt file.
 I attempted to get the LMS connected to the library.db file that is located in the root directory, but unfortunately was unsuccessful.
 I will need to continue to check my file directory for the database and see what may be causing the LMS to not load from the database file included.

+11/29/2023

+Per Module 11 assignments requirements, I created and added the JavaDoc generated from IntelliJ.
+I added notes to each class explaining what each do and also updated all classes with the most up to date code.
+The program currently still does not pull from the library.db file, and I am still working on fixing that issue.

 This was compiled with the recommended IDE IntelliJ IDEA with Java 17